jmw86069/slicejam/how_to_slicejam.md

         - UL3

 There are three rules, and in each case the pattern match is also used as the replacement.
+Whenever it sees `"p2w5"` anywhere in the input, it puts `"p2w5"` in the `"Group"` column.
+Whenever it sees `"p4w4"`, it puts `"p4w4"` in the `"Group"` column.
+Whenever it sees `"UL3"`, it puts `"UL3"` in the `"Group"` column.
+Everything else is left as-is without change, and is placed into the `"Group"` column.

-This technique is effective for curating inconsistencies, for example:
+This technique is effective for curating inconsistencies, for example we can recognize `"p2w5DEX"` and `"p2w5_DEX"`:

       Group:
       - - p2w5DEX
         - p2w5_dex
       - - p2w5_DEX
         - p2w5_dex

+Most importantly, use the option `GROUPCHECK=1` to run only the steps that `curation.yaml` steps, to verify that the output is what you intended.
+When `GROUPCHECK=1` the Rmarkdown will save a file with extension `".curated_samples.txt"` that contains a table with the featureCounts `.fc` column headers, and the results of the `"curation.yaml"` output.

+## How to interpret the HTML report